laravel/docs/eloquent-relationships.md

 #### Defining The Inverse Of The Relationship

-To define the inverse of a many-to-many relationship, you simply place another call to `belongsToMany` on your related model.
+To define the inverse of a many-to-many relationship, you place another call to `belongsToMany` on your related model.
 To continue our user roles example, let's define the `users` method on the `Role` model:

     <?php